cmlavo/choetfl/README.md

 ### Verifying Installation

-You can run the first cell in the ``test_installation.ipynb`` notebook to ensure all libraries have successfully been installed with the correct version.
+You can run the ``test_installation.py`` script to ensure all libraries have successfully been installed with the correct version.
 You should expect the following output:

     Testing library versions:
     Python - 3.8.20